delphicrypto/delphicrypto.github.io/podcast/index.md

 $("#test p").delay(10).animate({ opacity: 1  }, 700);
 </script>

-<p id="test"> We host a weekly podcast where we discuss a recent blockchain research article.
+<p id="test"> We host a weekly podcast called <b> The Blockchain Journal Club </b> where we discuss a recent blockchain research article.
 </p>